 Dr. Rahhal was inducted into Sigma Xi, The Scientific Research Society; the Order of the Golden Fleece, UNC’s highest and oldest honor society; and the Frank Porter Graham Graduate and Professional Student Honor Society, which recognizes outstanding service provided to the University and community, as well as chosen as the most outstanding graduate student in Pharmaceutical Sciences due to her commitment to higher education and service.

 Amongst several programs, Dr. Rahhal most recently developed a Cross-Cultural Leadership Development Workshop to advance leadership skills as they relate to the diversity and understanding of cultural differences in our global workforce as a student at UNC- Chapel Hill.
 This workshop has been performed by Dr. Rahhal in front of numerous audiences at UNC, including the Eshelman School of Pharmacy students and faculty, and has now become part of the graduate program orientation and TA training sessions at UNC.
-She currently serves as the Director of Diversity and Outreach Initiatives at the University of Missouri – Columbia.
+She currently serves as the Director of Diversity and Outreach Initiatives in the College of Engineering at the University of Missouri – Columbia.

 As part of Alliance, we are excited to introduce similar training at other universities and companies, with past and upcoming workshops at the University of Missouri-Columbia, Stephens College, Missouri Women’s Business Center, Missouri S &T University, and North Carolina State University.
 We believe this is a critical element in advancing professional development.
 Contact us now to learn more about bringing Alliance to your team!